 The Genesee County Drain Commissioner will be coordinating with all municipalities, county agencies and nested jurisdictions to address illicit connections/discharges, local ordinances, and seepage from septic systems and sanitary sewers.
 This work is proposed to be performed under a PA 342 contract with Genesee County.
 All work is proposed to be directed by the Drain Commissioner and coordinated with the Road Commission, Health Department, Emergency Management Services, and local officials, as appropriate.
 Annual discussions on IDEP matters will be placed on 342 committee of the whole meetings.

 Record Keeping

 Permitees shall make records associated with IDEP activates to address illicit discharges and connections available to the MNRE upon request.

-Program Schedule

-Activities to be performed within 12 months include:

-Continue to annually train field staff on procedures for the IDEP compliance requirements.

-Fully implement the public complaint and reporting system.

-Continue to require sanitary sewer connections when available.

-Track activities for Permit Reports.

-Activities to be performed within 24 months include all of the ongoing actions listed above as well as:

-Visually inspect mapped storm sewer outfalls for dry weather flow for all identified outfalls in the permit application.

-Prepare Permit Report.

-Conduct follow up field investigation on suspected illicit discharges and priority areas.